-The Canadian Incident Portfolio Map found at pp. 8-9 of the Annual Report shows the geographical spread of the Administrator’s active files in 2019-2020.
-British Columbia is the province where the Administrator has the highest number of active files, followed by Newfoundland & Labrador
+The Canadian Incident Portfolio Map found at pg.8 of the Annual Report shows the geographical spread of the Administrator’s active files in 2020-2021.
+British Columbia is the province where the Administrator has the highest number of active files, followed by Newfoundland & Labrador.

 How much time does it take a claimant to receive an offer after his/her claim has been received by the Administrator’s Office?

-In 2019-2020, 69% of the offer letters were issued by the Administrator’s Office within three months of receiving the claim, and 94% were sent within six months.
-However, 2 offers were sent more than one year after receiving the claims.
-These were for large and complex claims, involving further investigation and back and forth discussions between the claimant and the Administrator’s Office.
+In 2020-2021, 39% of the offer letters were issued by the Administrator’s Office within three months of receiving the claim, and 78% were sent within six months.
+However, two offers were sent more than one year after receiving the claims.
+These were for large and/or complex claims, involving further investigation and back and forth discussions between the claimant and the Administrator’s Office.
 Note that statutory interest accrues in favour of the claimant during the claim assessment process.
 (Table 5 of the Annual Report indicates the timelines for assessment of the claims.)

 What is the maximum liability of the Fund for all claims from one oil spill?